 \looseness=-1 We curated user event datasets from multiple domains\footnote{The datasets presented in this paper are used solely to demonstrate the claims made in this work and are not reflective of any datasets leveraged by Capital One.}, following recent graph dataset curation works \cite{huang2023temporal,gastinger2024tgb,yi2025tgb,hu2020open,hu2021ogb}, and then processed them according to our formalization in Section~\ref{sec:formulation}.
 The data is stored in CSV format with the columns: \texttt{uid}, \texttt{timestamp}, \texttt{event\_set}, \texttt{event}, and \texttt{other\_uid} (See Appendix \ref{sec:ap-dataset-stats} for details).
 The \texttt{uid} is a numerical user ID, whereas \texttt{event\_set} indicates whether the event is \textit{personal} or \textit{relational}.
 For relational events, \texttt{other\_uid} refers to the other user involved in the relation; for personal events, this column is null.
 The statistics of each datasets is shown in Table \ref{tbl:data-stats}.
 More details on collection and dataset license are available in Appendix \ref{sec:ap-dataset}.
 The data processing code are open-sourced and descriptions are available in Appendix \ref{sec:ap-dataset-construction}.

 \underline{\textsc{pres-brightkite}}.
 This dataset contains location check-ins and friendship history of Brightkite users, a location-based social networking platform.
 It was originally collected by \citet{cho2011friendship} and published in the \href{https://snap.stanford.edu/data/loc-brightkite.html}{SNAP Dataset Repository} \cite{snapnets}.
 Personal events consist of sequences of location check-ins.
 We convert the original latitude and longitude coordinates into Geohash-8 representations \cite{niemeyer2008geohash, morton1966computer}, short alphanumeric strings encoding geographic locations.
 Nearby locations share similar geohash prefixes, while distant ones differ.
 Example geohashes include {9v6kpmr1}, {gcpwkeq6}, and {u0yhxgm1}.
 Relational events capture friendship connections among users.
 The dataset includes 58,228 users and 5,130,866 events.
-Only personal events have timestamps; relational events do not.
+In this dataset, only the personal events include timestamp information; relational events do not have associated timestamps.

 \looseness=-1 \underline{\textsc{pres-gowalla}}.
 The dataset also contains the location check-in and friendship history of another social network platform, Gowalla.
 It was also originally collected by \citet{cho2011friendship} and published in the \href{https://snap.stanford.edu/data/loc-Gowalla.html}{SNAP Repository} \cite{snapnets}.
 We processed and formatted the data following the same approach used for \textsc{pres-brightkite}.
 The dataset contains personal events from geohash check-ins and relational events from friendship connections, totaling 8,342,943 events from 196,591 users.